mplattu/dummylander/README.md

  * The most essential page properties (title, description, keywords, og:image, custom CSS) can be edited.
  * The most essential page part properties (MD-formatted text, images, fonts, font colors) can be edited.
  * You can add, remove and move page parts.
+ * You can see page preview before publishing.

 ## This does not work yet